 What to look for when buying a Sleeping Bag

 While backpacking, one of the most important items to consider is the sleeping bag.
 When choosing the bag, most people look for is comfort and resilience.
-So, what qualities do you look for in the best sleeping bag?
-Here are some of the most important things to look for when choosing a sleeping bag.
+So, what qualities do you look for in the best sleeping bags?
+Australia has a diverse climate, from the rugged outback with scorching heat to snow capped mountains.
+Here are some of the most important things to look for when choosing the best sleeping bags for backpacking.

 Sleeping bag season ratings are meant to make it easier for you to choose the best bag for the season.
 The main ratings hear are summer, three-Season, and winter.

-Summer: Summer bags, as you would expect, are suitable for temperatures starting from 30ºC and higher.
+Summer: Summer sleeping bags, as you would expect, are suitable for temperatures starting from 30ºC and higher and make a great choice for camping in regional Queensland.
 They are usually lightweight because they require less insulation and can easily fit into a tiny packing space.
-Summer sleeping bags often have full-length zippers that allow you to open them up completely for ventilation when the night gets steamy.
+Sleeping bags with good quality zippers often have full-length zippers that allow you to open them up completely for ventilation when the night gets steamy.
 Most of them are quite simple since you will most likely not need things like the draft collar or the hood.

 Three-Season: Three-Season rated sleeping bags are best suited for temperatures starting from 20ºC and above.
 They are ideal for Autumn and Spring trips, as well as summer when camping in the high cold mountains.
 Most three-season bags come with additional features to help you combat colder temperatures.
 So you will find things like cinch-able hoods, zipper draft tubes, and draft collars.